 We anticipate we will be spending approximately \$141,000 to \$161,000 over the next twelve months in pursuing our plan of operations, subject to our achieving the necessary financing.
 Of these anticipated expenditures, we anticipate \$70,000 will be spent on our plan of operations in the next six months, provided that we achieve the necessary financing.
 Our cash position was \$27,394 as of May 31, 2004 and we had working capital of \$5,978 as of May 31, 2004.
-Our cash position was \$17,550 as of August 31, 2004 and we had a working capital deficit of \$10,051 as of August 31, 2004.
-We obtained a loan from Angus Consulting in the amount of \$25,000 on

-October 26, 2004.
-As a result, our cash position increased to \$41,880 as of October 26, 2004.
-Accordingly, we will require additional funding equal to approximately \$115,000 over the next twelve-month period in order to enable us to pursue our plan of operations.
+We had cash of \$18,647 as of July 31, 2004.
+Accordingly, we will require additional funding equal to approximately \$140,000 over the next twelve-month period in order to enable us to pursue our plan of operations.

 If we do not achieve the necessary additional financing, or if the additional financing that we achieve is less than required, then we will scale back our operations according to the funds available to us.
 Specifically, we will not install any additional Internet access networks, establish a network operations center, lease any premises or purchase any office equipment.
-If we do not achieve any additional financing, we anticipate that we will be able to maintain current operations for approximately six months based on current cash and working capital and revenues from our initial Internet access network installation, as discussed below under "Financial Condition and Liquidity".
+If we do not achieve any additional financing, we anticipate that we will be able maintain current operations for approximately six months based on current cash and working capital and revenues from our initial Internet access network installation, as discussed below under "Financial Condition and Liquidity".
 Notwithstanding that we believe we are able to continue our operations for the next six months without additional financing, additional financing will be required in order to enable us to complete any additional Internet access network installations and expand our revenue base.